-My young 20-year-old makeup artist assistant struggled to stand for up to 8 hours doing wedding makeup.
+My young 20-year-old makeup artist assistant struggled to stand for up to 8 hours doing a wedding makeup.
 She was bordering on obese and exhausted all of the time.
-I found myself sending her home from film shoots early as she could not last a full work day, or if she did, she struggled.
+I found myself sending her home from film shoots early as she could not last a full workday, or if she did, she struggled.
 Not good for her reputation, and frustrating for me.

-She started on an unprocessed food diet, and when needing to carry food with her, swapped protein nut bars for muesli and other bars.
+She started on an unprocessed food diet, and when needing to carry food with her, she swapped junk food bars for protein nut bars or muesli bars.
 Swapped milk drinks for water or real juice.
 She started exercising 5 days per week at the gym.

 She still eats meat and cheese and bread, but less of.
 She eats more fruits and vegetables, but avoids sugary anything except when she is out with friends – then anything goes!
 Which is great – that is one of the things that make life great, especially at 20!

 Last week, hubby was having a bad week.
 His mother died – although we knew it was going to happen, it was still very hard, and organizing her funeral in amongst the ongoing nonsense of two family members ( which I believe is standard behavior), really left him incredibly distressed.

 As he stoically avoided alcohol through this time, and I thought I would do the classic English thing (he is English) and dose him up on cups of tea and his favorite Dutch almond biscuits.
 Four days of this and his head was all over the place.
 He was anxious, stressed, forgetful and disorganized – the sugar was messing around with his brain and his gut health.

 We both noticed the effect – and he was blown away by how bad the side effects were.

 We had been drinking bone broth before we changed our diets, which used to make me gag, but hubby loved.
 The bone broth did help with our collagen levels – we did not have so many ‘old people pains’.